victor-porcar/delayed-batch-executor/README.md

  });
   ```
+NOTE: the instance `dbe` must be accesible from the code being executed by the threads (it is often declared as instance variable of a singleton DAO).

-Once defined, it is very easy to use from the code executed in each thread
+Once defined the DelayedBatchExecutor instance, it is easy to use it from the code executed in each thread

   ```java
 // this code is executed in one of the multiple threads